 - Frequently Asked Questions

-Note: If you’re looking for an introduction to Google Search Console more generally, see Google’s documentation on getting started, or check out Hubspot’s Ultimate Guide to Google Search Console in 2020.
+Note: If you’re looking for a more general introduction to Google Search Console, see Google’s documentation on getting started, or check out Hubspot’s Ultimate Guide to Google Search Console in 2020.

 When you first log into Search Console, it will open with an Overview page, as shown below.